MikeBarberry-Flatiron/CatFacts/README.md

 # CatFacts
-CLI Application to Generate Cat Facts
+CLI Application to Generate Information about specific Cat Breeds

 # Using the App
+Install ruby and bundler on your local machine
 Git clone into a new directory <br>
 From the project root run: `ruby bin/program`